-Glaucoma is a condition that causes damage to your eye's optic nerve and worsens over time.
+Glaucoma is a condition that causes damage to the eye's optic nerve that worsens over time.
 Often associated with a buildup of pressure inside the eye, glaucoma tends to be inherited and may not show up until later in life.
 Without treatment, glaucoma can cause blindness.

-The increased pressure, called intraocular pressure, can harm the optic nerve, which transmits images to the brain.
-If this damage continues, glaucoma will cause permanent loss of vision.
+Glaucoma causes increased pressure, called intraocular pressure, that harms the optic nerve.
+The optic nerve transmits images to the brain.
+If the damage continues, glaucoma causes permanent loss of vision.

 In most cases, intraocular pressure does not cause pain or other early symptoms.
 This is why it’s so important to see your eye doctor regularly, so that glaucoma can be diagnosed and treated before long-term vision loss occurs.